 Ultimately, the most effective way to make our voices heard on the issues that are important to us, including gun safety, is to VOTE for candidates who share our values at the federal, state and local levels.
 EVERY SEAT, EVERY ELECTION!

-The time is now for each and every one of us to stand up —not against what we hate about Trump and the Republican controlled Congress—but for what we love about our country.
+The time is now for each and every one of us to stand up —not against what we hate about Trump and the Republicans in Congress—but for what we love about our country.
 It is our right and our responsibility!

 We need YOU to be a part of our boots-on-the ground army of canvassers, phone/text bankers, postcard writers, support staff and others!
 There are spots for everyone, even those who cannot physically canvass.
 If you're hungry for change, then we have a place and a job for you!

 • Are you and everyone you know registered to vote by mail (VBM)?
 The chance of voting doubles when a voter uses a VBM option.
-VBM ballots are counted FIRST and you can confirm receipt of your VBM ballot on line.
 Go here for additional information on vote by mail and go here to register to vote by mail in Palm Beach County.

 •Are you willing to learn to register voters?
-If so, sign up for our March voter registration training (above), and check out the League of Women Voters website (below).
+There are ongoing opportunities and training.
+Check the League of Women Voters website (link below).

 • Are you willing to drive people to the polls?
 Go to CarPool2Vote to register as a driver or to find a ride to the polls.